isabella232/experience-manager-xml-documentation-learn.en/help/courses/course-1/creating-a-map.md

 1. Add a topic to the map by dragging and dropping it from the Repository into the map in the editor.

-   The line indicator will show you where your topic will be placed.
+   The line indicator shows you where your topic is placed.

 1. Continue to add topics as needed.